1. Ensure you have had a check done on the tenant (which you can arrange through us)

 2. Ensure you have phoned/ checked all the tenants references (they will be asked to supply current employer, current landlord, and personal references on our tenancy application)

 3. Ensure you have physically sighted proof of identification, proof of income, proof of address, and proof rental history (e.g. lease agreement, written reference, or tenant ledger)

-1. Meet with them and sign a Residential tenancy agreement form, which you can reqeust from us via email.
+1. Meet with them and sign a Residential Tenancy Agreement form (NSW), which you can request from us via email.

 2. Complete a property condition report within 7 days of the start of the tenancy, keep one copy for yourself and supply two copies to the tenant.
 Where possibly, it can be helpful to complete this together with the tenant to minimize disagreements about what is noted.
 You can request a blank condition report from us via email.

 3. Request a bond of 4 weeks rent from the tenant.
 When you receive it, make sure to provide the tenant with a receipt.
 You can find more information about bonds at this link: http://www.consumeraffairs.nt.gov.au/ForConsumers/ResidentialTenencies/Documents/bonds_or_security_deposits_factsheet.pdf

 1. Conduct routine inspections of the property up to 4 times a year, and with 7 days written notice each time using this form http://www.consumeraffairs.nt.gov.au/ForConsumers/ResidentialTenencies/Documents/rt09_notice_of_entry_by_landlord.pdf

 2. Make sure to keep documentation of any occurrences, e.g. copies of any letters/receipts you send to tenant, photos of any damage etc. just in case there ever a dispute in future,